| CHAPTER H10 THE BRITISH ENLIGHTENMENT |

 opportunistic early Protestants were, consider what happened to Miles

-Coverdale, a famous Protestant bishop (of Coverdale Bible fame) who pastored a
+Coverdale, a famous Protestant bishop (of Coverdale Bible fame) who pastored a cathedral in Exeter.
+When the news reached

-become queen, Coverdale happened to be right in the middle of one of his
+Exeter that Catholic Mary had just become queen, Coverdale happened to be right

-riveting sermons.
-Most of his congregation stood, turned their backs on him,
+in the middle of one of his riveting sermons.
+Most of his congregation stood,

-and walked out.
-Just like in Luther’s Germany, the Protestant Reformation in
+turned their backs on him, and walked out.
+Just like in Luther’s Germany, the

-Remember, anyone who embraces rebellion against authority is not motivated by
+was about nationalism.
+Remember, anyone who embraces rebellion against

-the Bible: he is motivated by the spirit of antichrist, the emergence of self.
+authority is not motivated by the Bible: he is motivated by the spirit of

 Queen Mary’s sister, Elizabeth, like the